MajorBreakfast/cached-build-function/README.md

 because it is written to the cache on disk.
 If the function throws an error during execution, the error will also be serialized and cached.
 The `this` inside the function is special and has the following methods:
-- `this.observeFile(path)`: You should call this function on any file paths that you're reading from.
+- `this.observe(path)`: You should call this function on any file paths that you're reading from.
 This ensures that the cached output is only valid as long as none of the observed files have changed.
 Whenever a cache entry is found, `CachedBuildFunction` checks whether all observed files remain unchanged before it decides to use the cache entry.
 It does so by comparing the file size and creation and modification timestamps.
-For convenience, `observeFile()` returns its input.
+For convenience, `observe()` returns its input.
 It won't throw an error if it can't find the file.
 - `this.cachePath(name)`: Returns a path inside the cache folder.
 You can use this path to create a file or folder that you want to cache.
 Later